 - 700. Interest Expense: Amount of interest paid in the current accounting period for prompt pay, capital leases, and loans. - 701.
 Assessment Expense: Amount levied through higher headquarters such as but not limited to lodging and insurance calculations. - 702.
 Prior Year(s) Expense Adjustment: Records the correction of an error in the recording of expenses in a prior year. - 703.
-Depreciation and Amortization Expense: Records the amount recognized by the process of allocating costs of an asset over the period of time benefited or the asset's useful life, whichever is shortest.
-Acts as a contra-account to the asset account.
-Depreciation is specific to tangible items, amortization applies to intangible items as well as software. - 704.
 Extraordinary Expense: Expenses from unusual and infrequent events.
-Can result from a change in accounting principle. - 705.
+Can result from a change in accounting principle. - 704.
 UFM and USA Non-Operating Offset Expense: Contra-expense account used to offset Non-operating expenses eligible for UFM and USA funding.
 This account is only used if accounts numbered 217 and 614 are not used to record UFM receipts initially as unearned income and subsequently as earned income as expenses are incurred.
-This account treats UFM funds as a reduction in NAFI Non-operating expenses and is for Navy use only. - 706.
+This account treats UFM funds as a reduction in NAFI Non-operating expenses and is for Navy use only. - 705.
 Other Non-Operating Expense: Holding account for amounts related to non-operations that do not have a specific expense account.